TnF Farms Chickens

 Plump, healthy hens are producers

-To help our chickens maintain their health, we provide them with diatomaceous earth for dust baths.
+To help our chickens maintain their health, we provided them with diatomaceous earth for dust baths.
 This natural substance helps control parasites and promotes healthy skin and feathers, all without resorting to chemical interventions.

 Diet